edu-plex/eduplex/README.md

 # eduPLEX

 This is the code repository for the eduPLEX website, which hosts videos, articles, and sample problems for AP Computer Science.
+This uses the [edusite template](https://colorlib.com/wp/template/edusite/) from Colorlib.

 ## About